PlebHoang/portfolio/README.md

 Every time you load the page, a physics engine runs in the background to make sure nothing overlaps.

 It's my attempt to show how I think about engineering: you start with a chaotic, interesting problem, and you keep refining it until it's stable, readable, and gets the job done.

+Ps.
+Have fun finding out an easter egg ;)